 A peristaltic pump is a type of positive displacement pump that moves fluid through a flexible tube using a rotating... read more

-Vertical separator
+Horizontal separator

-The separator is having vertical configuration with skirt supports or leg supports read more
+The separator is having horizontal configuration with saddle supports read more